cristianemoyano/turnos-core/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is served by Django as Server.

+Thanks for this [post](https://medium.com/technest/build-a-crud-todo-app-with-django-and-react-redux-8ddb0b6ac2f0) written by Koji Mochizuki.

 ## Available Scripts